Turquoise Gemstone Information

 Turquoise is popular in tribal and ethnic jewellery, especially in native American and Tibetan styles using silver.
 However, it looks equally stunning when set in yellow precious metal, such as in Egyptian inspired jewellery.
 Large turquoise gemstones make bold designs whilst turquoise chips and small beads lend themselves well to more delicate designs.
-The cool colour of turquoise makes it a perfect summer gemstone and turquoise jewellery can be made to suit any preference, from simple wire-wrapping or beaded pieces to intricate antiques.
+The cool colour of turquoise makes it a perfect summer gemstone and turquoise jewellery can be made to suit any preference, from simple wire-wrapping or beaded pieces to intricate antique designs.
 Cartier accent a turquoise cabochon cocktail ring with diamonds set in yellow gold.
 Bulgari use turquoise inlay with clashing coloured gemstones and diamond accents, also in yellow gold.
 Turquoise can also be seen in men's jewellery such as rings and cufflinks, and as embellishments to men's accessories, such as leather belts.

 Note: Buy colored gemstones by size and not by carat weight. colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.